Clean cooking

 Recognizing the pressing need for action, we work to stimulate the growth of clean cooking markets and accelerate the transition to more sustainable solutions by cultivating local, supportive ecosystems.
 This involves several key strategies, including:

-• Supporting entrepreneurs and manufacturers to expand the production and retail networks of locally produced cookstoves.
+- Supporting entrepreneurs and manufacturers to expand the production and retail networks of locally produced cookstoves.

-• Creating an enabling environment for clean cooking access in underserved communities.
+- Creating an enabling environment for clean cooking access in underserved communities.

-• Promoting financial inclusion to overcome investment barriers hindering widespread adoption.
+- Promoting financial inclusion to overcome investment barriers hindering widespread adoption.

-• Teaming up with organizations and initiatives focused on accelerating the transition to clean cooking and driving innovation.
+- Teaming up with organizations and initiatives focused on accelerating the transition to clean cooking and driving innovation.

-Developing the market for fuel-efficient cookstoves
+Fueling a greener future: developing the market for fuel-efficient cookstoves in coastal Kenya